belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 Aurelia sneaks further into town while Valya tells Thaldohr about Aurelia's encounter with the gelatinous cube, theorizing that Aurelia actually died at the time but was brought back by Soleil.

 Aurelia notices dead bodies on the streets.
-Most of them appear to he former undead townsfolk, each peppered with arrows, presumably by the Crystalport city guard.
+Most of them appear to be former undead townsfolk, each peppered with arrows, presumably by the Crystalport city guard.
 As she turns a corner, she comes across the town square.
 Standing in the square are around thirty zombies.
 She quickly darts back behind a building, but the zombies are all just standing there, motionless, and don't seem to have noticed her.
 But Aurelia notices that each of the zombies has a shiny ring on their finger, untarnished by rust.

 More importantly, she also notices that on the opposite side of the square is a luxurious estate with a large smithy connected to its western side!
 The Kildares must have been quite wealthy.
 Aurelia begins walking around the town square, giving it a wide berth, to get closer to the smithy.
 Suddenly, out of nowhere, she feels ice-cold claws rake across her back.
 She stifles a scream to avoid attracting the undead, turns, but doesn't see anyone before she faints from the sudden shock.